Scott Morrison: Turnbull government (2015–2018)

-Morrison was appointed as Treasurer in the Turnbull government in September 2015, replacing Joe Hockey.
-In his first press conference as Treasurer, he indicated a reduction in government expenditure and stated that the Mid-Year Economic and Fiscal Outlook (MYEFO) and White Paper on tax reform would arrive on time.
+Morrison was appointed as treasurer in the Turnbull government in September 2015, replacing Joe Hockey.
+In his first press conference as treasurer, he indicated a reduction in government expenditure and stated that the Mid-Year Economic and Fiscal Outlook (MYEFO) and White Paper on tax reform would arrive on time.

 In May 2016, Morrison handed down the 2016 Australian federal budget.
 It included the introduction of a 40 percent diverted profits tax (popularly known as the "Google tax"), which is an anti-avoidance measure designed to prevent base erosion and profit shifting.
 It was passed into law as the Diverted Profits Tax Act 2017 and took effect on 1 July 2017.
 The new tax received criticism from some quarters, with the Corporate Tax Association stating that it would have "unpredictable outcomes" and negatively affect Australian business.

 In February 2017, Morrison addressed the House of Representatives while holding a lump of coal, stating "This is coal.
 Don't be afraid.
 Don't be scared.
 It won't hurt you," and accusing those concerned about the environmental impact of the coal industry of having "an ideological, pathological fear of coal."
-He handed down the 2017 Australian federal budget in May 2017.
+He handed down the 2017 Australian federal budget in May 2017, reporting a $33.2 billion deficit.

 In December 2017, the government introduced the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry (popularly known as the Banking Royal Commission).
 Morrison originally opposed the creation of a royal commission, believing that a Senate inquiry would be sufficient.
 He voted against a royal commission 23 times between April 2016 and June 2017, and in September 2016 described it as "nothing more than crass populism seeking to undermine confidence in the banking and financial system, which is key to jobs and growth in this country."
 In announcing that the royal commission would take place, Morrison described it as a "regrettable but necessary action."
 In response to the commission's findings, in April 2018 he announced the introduction of new criminal and civil penalties for financial misconduct, including potential prison sentences of 10 years for individuals and fines of up to $210 million for companies.

-Morrison handed down the 2018 Australian federal budget on 8 May.
+Morrison handed down the 2018 Australian federal budget on 8 May, reporting a $14.5 billion deficit.
 He subsequently rejected calls to increase the rate of the Newstart Allowance, saying "my priority is to give tax relief to people who are working and paying taxes."